JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

 func (r Rectangle) area() float64 {
 ```

-We can just call it area(), because its only assciated with its receiver.
+We can just call it area(), because its only associated with its receiver type.

-Therefor we can call the circle just area(),
+Therefor we can call the circleArea just area(),

 ```go
 func (c Circle) area() float64 {
 ```

-Rectangle is now a receiver type.
-This function only can be used with
-type Rectangle.

-You can call this specialfunction using the `.` operator.
+You can call this specialfunction using the `.` operator,

 From